motleyagency/travis-ecs-deploy/README.md

 Create one **ECS Task Definition** for each of the environments.
 The Task Definition should use the image from the created ECS Repository tagged with the branch/environment name.

 Create one **ECS Cluster** per environment you want to deploy.
-The cluster can be shared among several projects, for example if the project consists of a separate frontend and backed.
+The cluster can be shared among several projects, for example if the project consists of a separate frontend and backend.
 Both projects can use the same clusters, but different services in the clusters.
 The cluster names are configurable with environment variables (see below).

 Create an **ECS Service** in the Cluster for keeping the Task running.